ADGEfficiency/dsr-rl/PITCHME.md

 Schaul et. al (2016) solves these problems by

-1. correct the loss of diversity by making the prioritization stochastic
+1. loss of diversity -> make the prioritization stochastic
-2. correct the bias using importance sampling
+2. correct bias -> use importance sampling

 ---
 ### Stochastic prioritization